Questions About ReNova?

 Q. How was ReNova discovered?

 A. ReNova itself is not a discovery, but is instead an evolution, based on many other discoveries combined into a single protocol.
 The effect of the combination proved to be synergistic.
-This led to the ability to treat Alcohol Use Disorder while still drinking, but with in safe limits.
+This led to the ability to recover from Alcohol Use Disorder even while still drinking in many cases, but with in safe limits.

 Q. I know many people go back to rehab several times before they 'get it' how often do people go through ReNova?